 Haggling will happen, and you’ll have to get comfortable with that.
 Set a rock bottom price in your mind and try to meet the person you are haggling with somewhere in the middle.
 If you can’t, don’t miss out on a sale.
 Consistently weigh the advantages of cash against ridding yourself of something you don’t want to move.

 After Your Garage Sale

-Once your sale is over each day, make sure to bring any items that you have in your driveway or on the sidewalk inside so that items don’t get lost.
-At the end of the sale on your last day, assess what you have left.
+Once your sale is over each day, make sure to bring everything inside so you don’t lose anything.
+At the end of the sale on your last day, look at what you have left.
 Are you still ready to part with every item, or are there items you realize you’d like to keep?
-Whatever you decide to get rid of, box up and bring to your local charity donation store.
-Then, admire your clutter free home!
+If there is still stuff you want to get rid of, box it up and bring it to your local charity donation store.

 If you did a joint sale, make sure to return any unsold items to their owners.
 When you return their items, also make sure to give them the money they’re owed for the items that were sold.